robertoalonsotrillo/_Demiurge_/README.md

 ### 1. melGAN

 **[MELGAN](https://github.com/buganart/melgan-neurips)**  (Kumar et al. 2019) is a fully convolutional non-autoregressive feed-forward adversarial network that uses mel-spectrograms as a lower-resolution audio representation model that can be both efficiently computed from and inverted back to raw audio format.
 An average melGAN run on [Google Colab](https://colab.research.google.com/) using a single V100 GPU may need a week to produce satisfactory results.
 The results obtained using a multi-GPU approach with parallel data vary.
-You may track our work through
+To train the model please use the following [notebook](https://colab.research.google.com/)

 <img width="957" alt="melgan" src="https://user-images.githubusercontent.com/68105693/115818429-53b94100-a42f-11eb-9cb5-1c6c20ba5243.png">

 ### 2. UNAGAN

 **[UNAGAN](https://github.com/buganart/unagan)** (Liu et al. 2019) is an auto-regressive unconditional sound generating boundary-equilibrium GAN (Berthelot et al. 2017) that takes variable-length sequences of noise vectors to produce variable-length mel-spectrograms.
 A first UNAGAN model was eventually revised by Liu et al. at [Academia Sinica](https://musicai.citi.sinica.edu.tw) to improve the resultant audio quality by introducing in the generator a hierarchical architecture  model and circle regularization to avoid mode collapse.
 The model produces satisfactory results after 2 days of training on a single V100 GPU.
 The results obtained using a multi-GPU approach with parallel data vary.
+To train the model please use the following [notebook](https://colab.research.google.com/)

 ### 3. Sound generator